-- (1) A person who is disqualified from managing Aboriginal and Torres Strait Islander corporations may apply to the Court for leave to manage: - (a) Aboriginal and Torres Strait Islander corporations; or - (b) a particular class of Aboriginal and Torres Strait Islander corporation; or - (c) a particular Aboriginal and Torres Strait Islander corporation. - (2) Subsection (1) does not apply if the person: - (a) was disqualified by the Registrar under section 279-30; or - (b) was disqualified under subsection 279-5(5) because ASIC disqualified the person from managing corporations under section 206F of the Corporations Act. - (3) The person must lodge a notice with the Registrar at least 21 days before commencing the proceedings.
+- (1) A person who is disqualified from managing Aboriginal and Torres Strait Islander corporations may apply to the Court for leave to manage: - (a) Aboriginal and Torres Strait Islander corporations; or - (b) a particular class of Aboriginal and Torres Strait Islander corporation; or - (c) a particular Aboriginal and Torres Strait Islander corporation.

+Disqualification from managing corporations Division 279

-(4) The order granting leave may be expressed to be subject to exceptions and conditions determined by the Court.
+- (2) Subsection (1) does not apply if the person: - (a) was disqualified by the Registrar under section 279-30; or - (b) was disqualified under subsection 279-5(5) because ASIC disqualified the person from managing corporations under section 206F or 206GAA of the Corporations Act. - (3) The person must lodge a notice with the Registrar at least 21 days before commencing the proceedings. - (4) The order granting leave may be expressed to be subject to exceptions and conditions determined by the Court.